JonathanWilbur/mueller-report/volume1.md

 speech reception.
 The two shook hands and chatted for a minute or two, during which Kushner recalled Kislyak saying, "we like what your candidate is saying... it's refreshing. " 628

-several public reports state that, in addition to speaking to Kushner at the pre-speech reception, Kislyak also met or conversed with sessions at that time.
+Several public reports state that, in addition to speaking to Kushner at the pre-speech reception, Kislyak also met or conversed with sessions at that time.
 629 sessions stated to investigators, however, that he did not remember any such conversation.
 630 Nor did anyone else affiliated with CNI or the national interest specifically recall a conversation or meeting between